Mir Izhar Hussain Khosa

-Mir Izhar Hussain Khosa is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan, from May 2013 to May 2018.
+Mir Izhar Hussain Khosa is a Pakistani politician who was a Member of the Provincial Assembly of Balochistan from May 2013 to May 2018.

 Personal life and education

 He is a graduate and an agriculturist by profession.

 Political career

-He ran for the seat of the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-28 Nasirabad-I in 2008 Pakistani general election but was unsuccessful.
+He ran for the seat of the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (Q) from Constituency PB-28 Nasirabad-I in the 2008 Pakistani general election but was unsuccessful.
 He received 9,985 votes and lost the seat to a candidate of Pakistan Peoples Party (PPP).

-He was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (N) from Constituency PB-27 Jaffarabad-III in 2013 Pakistani general election.
+He was elected to the Provincial Assembly of Balochistan as a candidate of Pakistan Muslim League (N) from Constituency PB-27 Jaffarabad-III in the 2013 Pakistani general election.
 He received 9,681 votes and defeated a candidate of PPP.

 In February 2016, he was arrested by the National Accountability Bureau over corruption charges.